Found in one of the most picturesque parks in Singapore, the Bishan-Ang Mo Kio Park Playgrounds are pretty special.

 The Bishan-Ang Mo Kio Park adventure playground also has a climbing pyramid, along with “forests” of wooden poles.

 Other details at the play area include a “campfire” area and yellow flags scattered around the vicinity.
-Kids just need to add in a dose of imagination and they will be all set for a fun adventure!
+Kids just need to add a dose of imagination and they will be all set for a fun adventure!

 Bishan-Ang Mo Kio Park Inclusive Playground